BCarlson1512/BCarlson1512/README.md

 <br><b>Frontend:</b> React, HTML, CSS, Javascript, TypeScript, Sass

 - 🔭 I’m currently working on Further Improving my MERN Stack Development, Leetcode and Experimenting with Three.js/WebGL
-- 🌱 I’m currently learning Intricacies of CS, Typescript (New project incoming), Three.js
+- 🌱 I’m currently learning Typescript (New project incoming), Three.js

 - 👯 I’m looking to collaborate on anything!
 I love learning new things and the best way of doing that in my opinion is throwing myself in over my head on a project.
 - 🤔 I’m looking for help with (Nothing atm) but if you have suggestions on how/where I can improve my work, reach out to me.